rouroulike/clash/Using-Clash-in-your-Golang-program.md

-# Use clash as a library

-If clash does not fit your own usage, you can use clash as a library.
+If clash does not fit your own usage, you can use Clash in your own Golang code.

 There is already basic support:

 ```go